F0rce1991/Ashes-of-Creation-Lutris-YAML/README.md

 - Linux system (e.g. Nobara Linux, Fedora, Arch Linux, etc. and avoid Debian-based distributions such as Ubuntu, etc., as these can cause some problems)
 - Lutris installed
-- Steam installed
+- Steam installed (just if you wanna or have to use the Steam Hook Workaround)
+- Proton EasyAntiCheat Runtime installed in Steam (just if you wanna or have to use the Steam Hook Workaround)
 - GE-Proton10-15 installed (To comfortably install and keep up to date GE-Proton, I recommand to use the application 'ProtonPlus')
-- Proton EasyAntiCheat Runtime installed in Steam

 How to install Intrepid Launcher and Ashes of Creation:
 =======================================================